Author: Dr. Tyler Graham, DC

 What is the most common cause of hip pain?

-Why does hip pain hurt at night?
+Why does side hip pain hurt at night?

 Should I keep walking if my hip hurts?